seifertd/AdventOfCode/2025/README.md

   * Part 1 - ability to reuse common code from previous years, like the ---------- class I wrote makes these types of problems a breeze
   * Part 2 - true brute force and consumption of tons of RAM, but that is cheap!
+* Day 5
+  * Part 1 - despite bugs in the code I wrote to merge ranges, got the right answer anyway
+  * Part 2 - Bugs caused me to get the wrong answer on the real input, but raising exceptions when counting all the merged ranges revealed a bug.
+I had not considered all the ways the ranges could overlap with other ranges.
+    - 1: <------->
+             <---------->
+    - 2: <--------->
+        <------>
+    - 3: <--------->
+            <--->
+    - 4:     <---->
+          <------------>
+    I forgot to account for the last one :(